hms-dbmi/gehlenborglab-website/_members/lisa-choy.md

 start: March 2023
 end:
 ---
-Lisa Choy is a software developer in the Department of Biomedical Informatics at Harvard Medical School.
+Lisa Choy leads software development efforts for the HIDIVE Lab in the Department of Biomedical Informatics at Harvard Medical School.